scalar/cli/README.md

 scalar share openapi.json
 ```

-It’ll give you a reference URL and an URL to the OpenAPI JSON file.
+This will upload your OpenAPI file to the [Scalar Sandbox](https://sandbox.scalar.com/) to give you a public reference URL and a public URL to your OpenAPI JSON file.

-### Configure the file name once
+### init

 If you’re tired of passing the file name again and again, just configure it once: